matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 ---------------------------------

 A *budget item* represents a given expense or revenue item for which you want to set aside money in an envelope.
-Often you will just want to create a single budget item for a given envelope; but you can assign multiple budget items to a given envelope if you wish.
+Often you will need to create only a single budget item for a given envelope; but you can create multiple budget items for a single envelope if you wish.

 For example, you might have an expense envelope called "Bank fees".
-Within this envelope, you record two different ongoing fees: a 2.00 monthly account fee; a 50.45 annual credit card fee.
+Within this envelope, you might record two different ongoing fees: a 2.00 monthly account fee; a 50.45 annual credit card fee.
 You would create one budget item for the monthly account fee, and another budget item for the credit card fee.
 You would do this as follows: